 “You'll figure something out.”

 Emma agreed to help me get to Louisville if I promised to pay her back.
-I was happy about that, though I felt awful that she was going to have to pawn a few things to help me, and give me some extra money as well.
-She told me she would drive me down there because she wanted to meet up with some of our friends as well.
-I still had some things, including my suitcase, at the Ks, so I asked her if we could stop by there first.
+I was happy about that, although I felt awful that she was going to have to pawn a few things to help me and give me some extra money as well.
+I still had my suitcase and some other things at the K's, and as Emma also wanted to meet up with some of our friends, she said she would drive me there stopping off at the K's first.

 “I don't want to hear it!
 You grab your stuff and leave.
 You've got two minutes, and then I'm calling the police.”